TDHolmes/embedded-profiling/embedded-profiling/README.md

 Once your profiler has been installed, your profiling functionality will be in use.

+Alternatively, if you don't want to use the globally installed profiler or have the overhead of `dyn trait` objects, you can obviously use the trait methods directly on the struct that implements the trait.

 You can manually start & end your snapshot:
 ```rust
 let start = embedded_profiling::start_snapshot();